 Currently, one popular form of kickboxing is known as aerobic or cardiovascular (cardio) kickboxing, which combines elements of boxing, martial arts, and aerobics to provide overall physical conditioning and toning.
 Unlike other types of kickboxing, cardio kickboxing does not involve physical contact between competitors — it's a cardiovascular workout that's done because of its many benefits to the body.

 Cardio kickboxing classes usually start with warm-ups and gradually increase in intensity.
 Kickboxing is a full-body workout that includes movements such as knee strikes, kicks, and punches.
 Some time at the end of class is usually devoted to cooling down, which usually includes exercises like push-ups and crunches for strength and stretching for flexibility.

 Instructional videos and DVDs are also available if you're interested in trying a cardio kickboxing routine at home.

 Before you decide to jump in and sign up for a class, you should keep a few basic guidelines in mind:

 Here are a few moves that you can try at home:

 Besides keeping your body fit, kickboxing has other benefits.
 According to a study by the ACE, you can burn anywhere from 350 to 450 calories an hour with kickboxing!

 Kickboxing also reduces and relieves stress.
 Its rigorous workout — controlled punching and kicking movements carried out with the discipline and skills required for martial arts — can do wonders for feelings of frustration and anger.
-Practicing kickboxing moves can also help to improve balance, flexibility, coordination, and endurance.
+Practicing kickboxing moves also can help to improve balance, flexibility, coordination, and endurance.

-Kickboxing is also a great way to get a total body workout while learning simple self-defense moves.
+Kickboxing is also a great way to get a total-body workout while learning simple self-defense moves.
 Kickboxing fans say the sport helps them to feel more empowered and confident.

 So get out there and jab, punch, and kick your way to fitness.